daniel3735928559/wip-ctfs/server/README.md

 # uCTF

-Micro CTF server: Get a CTF up and running quickly
+Micro CTF server: Quickly get a CTF up and running in 6 easy steps!

+Micro CTF server is built on NodeJS and Express in less than 100 lines of Javascript.

 ## Usage